cartalyst/stripe/usage/subscriptions.md

 ### Creating subscriptions

-Subscribing a user to a plan
+Subscribing an entity to a plan

 ```php
 $token = Input::get('stripeToken');